| Disposition of Section 197 Intangibles

 transferred asset.
 You amortize the other $10,000 of adjusted basis over a new 15-year

-You can choose to amortize a limited amount of reforestation costs
+period.
+Reforestation Costs You can choose to amortize a limited amount of reforestation costs

 for qualified timber property over a period of 84 months.
 Reforestation costs are

+the direct costs of planting or seeding for forestation or reforestation.
 The choice to amortize reforestation costs incurred by a partnership, S corporation, or

 estate must be made by the partnership, corporation, or estate.
 A partner, shareholder, or

 beneficiary cannot make that choice.
+A trust cannot

 choose to amortize reforestation costs and cannot deduct its share of any amortizable